Zsuark/zsuark.github.io/_posts/2018-01-25-new-software-repository-drawing.md

 The software itself is far from perfect &mdash; but it works.
 We can always streamline, optimise and rewrite code for greater clarity or to meet other goals.
 The fact a piece of software works is the main thing.

 There are ways to break the software.
 For example, using the quit keyboard shortcut with a sketch open.
 There are other problems, such as the word "Applet" appearing as the title of the sketches rather than what I specify in the code, and so forth.

-So not perfect, but it does the job I want it to.
+Additionally, I have mis-labelled some of the fractal curves - I discovered some for myself via happy accidents, and I didn't know what to call them.
+I will be correcting this shortly.

 For the most part, the sketches all work within reasonable time.
 Some, such as the dragon curves, do take a long time to calculate and display.
 In a future post we will look at what we can do about this.

+So the software is not perfect, but it does the job I want it to.

 # Pragmatic Programming